dashygo097/Vopts/README.md

 ## Prerequisite

-- Only tested in my personal computer of macos
+- Only tested in my personal computer(macos)
 - Sbt version in this project: 1.9.7
 - See chisel/scala version in build.sbt
 - gtkwave(waveform visualization)